-In May 2019, Terang & Mortlake Health Service proactively appointed a Workplace Culture and Wellbeing Coach.
-Lauren Newman continues to visit the health service fortnightly providing staff with opportunities to discuss career advancement opportunities, and access one on one coaching as well as educational 'doorstop' sessions with staff focussing on positive and respectful communications and interactions in the workplace.
+Terang & Mortlake Health Service proactively works with a Workplace Culture and Wellbeing Coach, Lauren Newman.
+Lauren continues to visit the health service fortnightly providing staff with opportunities to discuss career advancement opportunities, and access one on one coaching as well as educational 'doorstop' sessions with staff focussing on positive and respectful communications and interactions in the workplace.
 Lauren has led staff on the process of reviewing the organisational Employee Charter during the past year.

-The Terang and Mortlake campuses continued to be well served by the local General Practitioners of the Terang and Mortlake based clinics including Dr. Tim Fitzpatrick, Dr. Jacqueline Altree, Dr. Linda Anderson, Dr. Johanna Moloney; Dr Stefanie Hammond; Dr Adrian Cameron; Dr Matthew Grave; Dr. Jamila Perera and Dr. Belinda Bell.
+The Terang and Mortlake campuses continued to be well served by the local General Practitioners of the Terang and Mortlake based clinics including Dr. Tim Fitzpatrick, Dr. Jacqueline Altree, Dr. Johanna Moloney, Dr Stefanie Hammond, Dr Matthew Grave, Dr. Tejasvy Chollangi, Dr Alish McLeod, Dr. Jamila Perera and Dr. Belinda Bell.

-General Surgeons Dr Duminda Gunawardane and Mr Sam George, and visiting Gynaecologist Dr Kristin Cornell have also provided exceptional service to our communities throughout the year.
+General Surgeons Dr Duminda Gunawardane and Mr Sam George, and visiting Gynaecologist Dr Kristin Cornell have also provided exceptional service to our communities throughout the year including the expansion of some appropriate procedures.

 The Health Service recognised two long standing staff members throughout the year.
-Sarah Williams concluded her role as Nurse Unit Manager of the Acute Ward after a tenure of 28 years and Lyn Turner retired from her role as a Division 2 Enrolled Nurse and Continence Advisor after 38 years.
-Both ladies have contributed significant amounts to the community over their careers and we wish them well for their future endeavours.
+Brendan Williams concluded his role as Director of Administration and Finance after 11 years of service and Lynda Avery retired from her role as a Registered Nurse after 8 years.
+Both employees have contributed significant amounts to the community over their careers and we wish them well for their future endeavours.